Thank you! Your submission has been received!

 Modality: Books and Digital

-How to get it: Purchase the books on Behavior Development Solutions or the Digital Curriculum at Portia Learning.
+How to get it: Purchase the digital curriculum at Portia Learning.

 Assessment & Curriculum

-Skills® is a one-stop resource for creating and implementing comprehensive, tailored treatment plans for children and adolescents with autism spectrum disorder (ASD).
-With wide-ranging assessment tools, customizable research-based lessons, and detailed progress tracking reports, Skills® allows clinicians, teachers and parents to apply scientifically-proven treatments and interventions, measure their effectiveness, and help children with ASD reach their fullest potential.
-Based upon decades of research on applied behavior analysis (ABA), Skills® identifies every skill a child needs across the entire range of human functioning, from infancy through adolescence.
+Skills® contains wide-ranging assessment tools, customizable research-based lessons, and detailed progress tracking reports.
+It allows clinicians, teachers and parents to apply scientifically-proven treatments and interventions, measure their effectiveness, and help children with ASD reach their fullest potential.

 Ages: Infancy through adolescence